esp8266/Arduino/cores/esp8266/umm_malloc/README.md

 ```

 Step 1 of the free operation checks if the next block is free, and if it
-is then insert this block into the free list and assimilate the next block
-with this one.
+is assimilate the next block with this one.

 Note that c is the block we are freeing up, cf is the free block that
 follows it.